Coly010/ng-rspack-build/packages/rsbuild-plugin-angular/README.md

 **_Thank you to [Brandon Roberts](https://x.com/brandontroberts) and [Analog](https://analogjs.org/) for their work on building Angular applications with Vite which both inspired this plugin and provided a basis for the compilation implementation._**

-Currently, the Rsbuild support is more feature complete than the Rspack support.
-There exists an Rsbuild plugin that can be used with a `rspack.config.ts` file to support compiling Angular applications with Rsbuild.

 ### Setup for SSR Application

 **Prerequisites**: Angular SSR Application already created with `ng new --ssr`.